presnick/ProgramsInformationPeople/_sources/NativeInterpreterGotchas/FixCommonProblems.rst

 Related to the wrong-directory-problem is the common problem of executing a file and not seeing the result of the new print statement you put in, for example.
 When you run a file successfully but you don't see what you expect to see, there are three things to check:

 * Have you saved another copy of the program file by a different name or in a different location?
-This can get very confusing -- we recommend you do not save more than one copy of the same program to avoid this confusion! ``~/Desktop/106/code/psfile.py`` is NOT the same as ``~/Desktop/106/psfile.py``, for example.
+This can get very confusing -- we recommend you never save more than one copy of the same program to avoid this confusion!
+Just make edits and save, and comment out code you're not using at the moment. ``~/Desktop/106/code/psfile.py`` is NOT the same as ``~/Desktop/106/psfile.py``, for example.
 * Have you definitely saved the program since you made the change?
+Have you saved the right version, in the right place?
+Do you have the version you *think* you're working on open in your text editor?
-* Are you correctly predicting what your code will do?
+* And finally, are you correctly predicting what your code will do?

 .. admonition:: Warning.